-In this paper, we examined three Twitter networks datasets constructed with tweets from: 2017 Argentina parliamentary elections, 2019 Argentina presidential elections and 2020 tweets of Donald Trump.
-Three datasets were constructed and used in order to show that the methodology can be easily generalized to different scenarios.
-For each dataset, we analyzed two different time periods and identify the larger communities corresponding to the main political forces.
-Using graph topological information and detecting topics of discussion of the first network, we built and trained a model that effectively predicts when an individual will change his/her community over time, identifying persuasive topics and relevant features of the shifting users.
+Three datasets were built and used in order to show that the methodology can be easily generalized to different scenarios.
+Namely, we examined three Twitter network datasets constructed with tweets from: 2017 Argentina parliamentary elections, 2019 Argentina presidential elections and 2020 tweets about Donald Trump.
+For each dataset, we analyzed two different time periods and identified the larger communities corresponding to the main political forces.
+Using graph topological information and detecting topics of discussion of the first network, we built and trained a model that classifies whether an individual will change his/her community, identifying the topics of interest and relevant features of the community breakers.

 Our main contributions are the following: